TMDLs and Their Implementation

 The development of TMDLs is a scientifically rigorous process of data collection and analysis.
 The TCEQ asks people who live and work in the watershed—the stakeholders—to share their knowledge about local conditions and help make decisions such as the best locations for collecting water samples.
 The TCEQ engages other public or private organizations as needed to help with specific technical issues.
 And the TCEQ shares the status of TMDL development with stakeholders at key decision points in the process.

-- What to do over the next one to five years
+- What the community will do over the next one to five years

 - How we will gauge improvement